Understanding Weaning Breastfeeding Anxiety: Causes, Symptoms, and Support

 Lean on Your Support System

 You do not have to go through this alone.
-Sharing what you're experiencing can be a powerful antidote to feelings of isolation.
+Sharing what you're feeling can be a powerful antidote to feelings of isolation:

 - Talk to Your Partner: Explain how you're feeling physically and emotionally.
 Ask for specific help, whether it's taking on an extra chore or simply offering a listening ear.

 - Connect with Other Mothers: Find a local support group or an online community of mothers who have been through weaning.
-Hearing their stories can be incredibly validating.
+Hearing their stories can be incredibly recognizing.

-Contact your doctor or a mental health professional if:
+Contact your doctor or a perinatal mental health provider if:

 - Your symptoms of depression or anxiety last for more than a few weeks.